Ellesse Gundersen and Her Home-Bred Quintessential 4 Win US Championship Grand Prix Special

 Jodie Kelly-Baxley of Destin, Florida on Grayton Beach, 15-year-old Dutch-bred gelding, placed third on 69.234%.

-On Indian Rock on which he became reserve champion at the World Cup Final in Fort Worth, Texas last month, Christian placed sixth on 68.532%.
-The duo incurred a penalty for going off course and there were issues with the one-tempi changes in what was only their second international Special in the year-old partnership.
+Christian on Indian Rock on which he became reserve champion at the World Cup Final in Fort Worth, Texas last month, placed sixth on 68.532%.
+The duo incurred a penalty for going off course–not uncommon in the Special that was only their second at this level–and there were issues with the one-tempi changes.

 However, the duo are still at the top of the standings with only the Freestyle to come Saturday night.